moj-analytical-services/mojrap/README.md

 3) Open a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) to merge your functions into the package.

 4) Get someone to [review](https://help.github.com/articles/about-pull-request-reviews/) your pull request.
-This isn't a big thing, but getting someone to have a look over your code is a good way to learn and imporve.
+This isn't a a test or anything, its just that getting someone to have a quick look over your code is a good way to learn and imporve.
 We want to try and build a culture of people sharing their knowledge so if you post your pull requests in the #rap channel of the ASD slack someone should be able to review it for you - and hopefully you will start reviewing for others too!

 5) Merge your pull request.